IDN Catalogue Profile - Specification

 Range A textual, literal, value

-B.4.3 LocalContextLabel instances
+C.3 LocalContextLabel instances

 LocalContextLabel instances for all defined TK & BC labels are given in two vocabularies: